5jt/dyalog-cookbook/manuscript/06_configSettings.md

 Notes:

+* The `IniFiles` class offers some features that are uncommon.
+Those are discussed below.
+This is however by no means a violation of the standard because there is no such thing for INI files.

 * Assignments above the first section -- which is `[Config]` -- are variables local to the INI file.
 We can refer to them by putting curlies (`{}`) around their names as with `{localhome}` but they have no other purpose.
 You can see that `localhome` is referred to twice in the `[Folders]` section, and why that is useful.

+* `IniFiles` supports two data types: character and number.
+Everything between `'` is character, everything that is not is expected to be a number.

 * `Debug` is set to ¯1 -- it is indeed going to be a numeric value because there are no quotes involved. `debug` defines whether the application runs in debug mode or not.
 Most importantly `debug←1` will switch off global error trapping, something we will soon introduce. `¯1` means that the INI file does not set the flag.
 Therefore it will default to 1 in a development environment and to 0 in a runtime evenvironment.
 By setting this to either 1 or 0 in the INI file you can overwrite this.

 * `Trap` can be used to switch off error trapping globally.
-It will be used in statements like `:Trap G.Traps/0`.
-What the `G` stands for we will discuss in a minute.
+It will be used in statements like `:Trap Config.Traps/0`.
+What `Config` is we will discuss in a minute.

 * `Accents` is set as an empty vector but then values are added with `,=`.
 That means that `Accents` will be a vtv: a vector of text vectors.
 Same as before: it has always been a global variable, but now it is more clearly defined as such.
 Since we define the default to be the same as what the INI file contains anyway it makes not too much sense but it illustrates a second -- better?! -- way of dealing with global variables.